 When it comes to tapping the booming home-improvement services business, HomeAdvisor is writing its own playbook.
 As 2016 drew to a close, the Denver-based company, part of IAC, saw its customer base grow 48% to nearly 150,000 service professionals, revenues swell by 39%, and service inquiries grow 27%.
 Craig Smith, HomeAdvisor's President & COO, talks about the company's vision and success, and how it's been able to successfully navigate a very competitive, yet very large, industry segment.

-In the early days of selling Google keywords, typical churn was 60% -- meaning not too many advertisers were pleased with results.
-As a whole spate of digital services comes into play, reaching smaller advertisers who often have higher demand, churn rates appear to be creeping up again.
-This session examines the latest research on local advertiser churn, what causes it, and how the types of advertisers, products sold, and rates affect outcome.
+As a spate of digital services comes into play, reaching smaller advertisers who often have higher demand, churn rates appear to be creeping up.
+This insightful session - a big hit at our San Francisco conference last year- examines the latest research on local advertiser churn, what causes it, and how the types of advertisers, products, and rates affect outcome.

 This interactive session will offer key observations from the past two days of LOAC2017, but spend more time compiling an action list for attendees.
 What's the first thing you'll change when you get back at your desk?